aneesh4sgraphics/4SG-Signal/replit.md

 ## Recent Changes

+- **Price List Download Enhancement (2025-07-16)**: Removed pricing tier information from PDF and CSV downloads, updated filenames to exclude tier name, and implemented automatic saving of generated files to Saved Quotes system.
+Fixed PDF generation to use HTML download approach for better browser compatibility
 - **Dimensions CSV Export Fix (2025-07-16)**: Updated competitor pricing database CSV export to separate dimensions into two columns (Width and Height/Length) instead of single combined cell.
 Enhanced data structure to store width, length, and unit separately for better parsing accuracy
 - **Code Cleanup (2025-07-16)**: Removed unused DatabaseStorage class, mock data, and unnecessary imports.
 Cleaned up user initialization to rely only on authenticated users with proper pre-approval system
 - **Dashboard Redesign (2025-07-15)**: Redesigned dashboard with all apps in one horizontal line and separate admin section with download functionality for all databases